-- Before arrival: Ask parents to be on the alert for any symptoms of COVID-19 and to keep the child(ren) home if showing any signs of illness. - Consider staggering arrival and drop off times and/or plan to limit direct contact with parents as much as possible. - Have a staff member greet children outside as they arrive. - Designate a staff person to walk children to their classroom, and at the end of the day, walk them back to their cars.
+- Before arrival: Ask parents to be on the alert for any symptoms of COVID-19 and to keep the child(ren) home if showing any signs of illness. - Consider staggering arrival and drop off times and/or plan to limit direct contact with parents as much as possible. - Restrict families' access to the front door of the facility or the door of their child's classroom. - ➢ If possible, have a staff member greet children outside as they arrive. - Designate a staff person to walk children to their classroom, and at the end of the day, walk them back to their cars.
 Walk with older children and transport infants in an infant carrier to limit person-to-person contact. - > The staff person greeting children should not be a person at higher risk for severe illness from COVID-19. - If possible, the same parent or designated person should drop off and pick up the child every day.
 Avoid designating those considered at high risk such as elderly grandparents who are over 65 years of age.